Ripley6811/FSND-P4-Conference-Organization-App/README.md

 If a speaker for a new session is discovered to already have other conference sessions, then that speaker's name is stored as a string in *memcache*.

-This is detected and updated during each call to the **conference.createSession** endpoint.
+This is detected during each call to the **conference.createSession** endpoint.
+A task is added to the default *push queue* for each speaker in the new session's speaker list.
+The task runs the **SetFeaturedSpeakerHandler** (main.py) which updates the memcache key for a particular conference with a new speaker name (string) if the speaker already has other sessions in the datastore.

 ###Running Tests